-So … you want to teach English in Spain?
-This program is a perfect blend of culture and language exchange.
-Live with a screened Spanish family and agree to teach them conversational English.
-Your room and meals are included with your program fee, plus you can learn or improve your Spanish through total immersion.
-Volunteer 15 hours each week to a welcoming host family!
+Your private room and meals are included with your program fee, plus you can learn or improve your Spanish through total immersion.
+Volunteer 15 hours each week speaking conversational English to a welcoming host family!
 Weekends are normally free to experience the culture by traveling around Spain.

 Be ready to get to know and love the everyday life in Spain, enjoy a second home with new friends, become more independent and confident, learn or improve your Spanish, discover new interests, put your organizational and creative skills to the test, get to know yourself better, and add an international reference to your resume in order to help with future job applications using your experience to tutor English to a family in Spain.

 Do you want to learn or improve your Spanish?
 Do you want to experience the Spanish culture and food in a very unique way?
 If you are ready for a total immersion program, and if you are willing to teach conversational English to your host family, this program is perfect for you.

 This is a great program for people who want to experience life in Spain and the Spanish culture in-depth.
 The program has a focus on cultural exchange and host families are not only excited to learn English but also love to share the characteristics of their country, culture and cuisine.